AlttiRi/keep-lister/README.md

 - Unpack it,
 - Open terminal in `directory-snapshot-explorer-master` folder,
 - Type `npm ci`,
-- Then type `npm run build`,
+- Then `npm run build`,
-- Then type `npm run serve`.
+- Then `npm run serve`.

 The site will be available on http://localhost:5000/.
-Use `Ctrl+C` in the console to stop the server.
+Use `Ctrl + C` in the console to stop the server.
 Next time you only need to type `npm run serve` to start the server.

 ---